pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 # Migrating from ntpd

 Both ntpd, the NTP reference implementation, and ntpd-rs can serve a similar role on Unix systems.
-This guide is aimed to help those migrating machines currently running ntpd to ntpd-rs.
+This is a guide for converting a ntpd configuration into a ntpd-rs configuration.
 We assume some experience with the [ntp configuration format](http://www.ntp.org/documentation/4.2.8-series/confopt/).
 A user with no or little ntpd experience may be better of following our [getting started guide](getting-started.md).

 **Configuration format:** ntpd uses a custom format that functions as a list of commands.
-In contrast, `ntpd-rs` uses a configuration file in the `.toml` format that gives values to properties.
+In contrast, ntpd-rs uses a configuration file in the `.toml` format that gives values to properties.
 That means that in most cases fields cannot be repeated.
 Comments can be added by starting them with a `#`.
 The remainder of the line is then ignored.

 **Defaults:** ntpd and `ntpd-rs` may use different default values for some properties.
 When migrating, pay particular attention to: